craws/OpenAtlas/install/upgrade/upgrade.md

 ### 6.3.0 to 6.4.0
 For the new image rotate function an additional JavaScript package has to be installed with npm.
-Otherwise, your maps will break.
+Otherwise, maps with overlays will break.
 Execute e.g.

     $ cd openatlas/static
     $ pip3 install -e ./
     $ ~/.local/bin/calmjs npm --install openatlas

+If you get the error "not overwriting existing 'static/package.json'", delete this file and try again.

 ### 6.2.x to 6.3.0
 A code base update (e.g. with git pull) and an Apache restart is sufficient.